thmosqueiro/thmosqueiro.github.io/_posts/2017-01-07-Complexity-binary-search.md

 I would like to share here an alternative way to find the complexity of the [binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm).
-A Binary Search looks for an element in an ordered list, and is remarkable by both its simplicity in terms of implementation and its “worst-case” complexity.
-By complexity I mean the number of iterations performed as function of the number of elements in the list of elements.
-At least with respect to number of iterations, no search algorithm based on comparisons outperforms binary searches on average or in their worst-case scenario (see [The Art of Computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming), vol 3).
-The method I share here is an extension of what is commonly presented in books and classes, but is nothing completely new.
+A Binary Search looks for an element in an ordered list, and is remarkable for both its simplicity in terms of implementation and its “worst-case” complexity.
+By complexity I mean the dependence of the number of iterations with the number of elements in the list.
+Concerning the number of comparisons, no search algorithm based on comparisons outperforms binary searches on average or in their worst-case scenario (see [The Art of Computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming), vol 3).
+The method I share here is an extension of what is commonly presented in books and classes.

 <!-- Split Here - Snapshot -->